-10 Mascaras That Will Not Clump (No Matter What)
+12 Clump-Free Mascaras That Won’t Let You Down

-Mascara might be the most important part of any makeup arsenal—it’s pretty much what brings our faces to life.
-But if it isn’t clump free, forget about it.
+Mascara might be the most important part of any makeup arsenal—it’s what brings our faces to life.
+But if it isn’t clump-free, forget about it.
 We’d like to have a full set of lush lashes—not one big clump, thank you very much.

-We did some leg work and found 10 formulas that absolutely will not clump—ever!
-Apply that second and third coat, your lashes will still be fab.
+We know what it feels like to be disappointed by your mascara, so we did some leg work and found 12 formulas that won’t leave you with raccoon eyes.
+Apply that second and third coat all you want; your lashes will still be fab.

 If we had to choose one makeup item to take with us to a deserted island, it would probably be mascara.
 Not only does it open our eyes and transform our face, but we just feel so much better about life when we have it on.
 The only problem with this beloved item is that it's prone to clumping, leaving our lashes looking like spider legs.